Starting Out with Fish

 Which Fish to Choose – Goldfish or Tropical Fish?

-Goldfish are a great beginner pet and are inexpensive to buy and keep.
+Goldfish are a great beginner’s pet and are inexpensive to buy and keep.

-All you need to spend is a couple of minutes each day feeding, and 10 minutes every other week for water changes.
-Goldfish are tough little creatures and, with the right care, can easily live for 10 or more years.
+All you need to spend is a few minutes each day for feeding the fish and visually checking their health, 10 minutes every week for water testing and 20 minutes or so every couple of weeks for water changes.
+Goldfish are relatively undemanding pets and, with the right care, can easily live for 20 or more years.
 For children, goldfish are an ideal first pet — helping them understand their responsibilities in caring for other creatures.
 But whatever your age, goldfish make great pets.

 Tropical freshwater fish are some of the most colourful creatures to be found anywhere in the world.

-Tropical fish are easy to keep, so you don’t need previous fishkeeping experience to set up and successfully maintain a beautiful tropical aquarium.
-Many of the popular species are small and don’t need much space, and the variety available to the fishkeeper is breathtaking — there are more than 2,000 species to choose from!
+They are easy to keep, so you don’t need previous fishkeeping experience to set up and successfully maintain a beautiful tropical freshwater aquarium.
+Many of the popular species are small and don’t need much space, and the variety available to the fish keeper is breathtaking — there are more than 2,000 species to choose from!

 The sheer range of tropical fish species can be bewildering for the beginner.
 The following list shows just a few favourites that you may wish to consider.
 All are suitable for a mixed-species or ‘community’ aquarium.
 When you select a combination of top-, middle- and bottom-dwelling fish, the whole aquarium will be vibrant with activity and colour.

-You may wish to choose a species that is not listed above.
-Check whether it is suitable for your aquarium by asking the shop staff the following questions:
+When choosing your fish, check whether they will be suitable for your aquarium by asking the shop staff the following questions:

 - Is the fish peaceful and suitable for a community aquarium?

-- How large will each fish get?
-Most fish at the shop will be juveniles.
-A few popular species grow very large, such as the common Plecostomus Catfish (may reach 45 cm), the giant gourami (45 cm) and the tinfoil barb (30 cm).
+- How large will it get?
+A few popular species grow very large, such as the common Plecostomus Catfish (may reach 45 cm), the Giant Gourami (45 cm) and the Tinfoil Barb (30 cm).